Ground Water Under Ice Streams

 About 20 years ago I found a peculiar narrow bit of thin ice that stuck about 100 feet out into Shelburne Pond in Vermont.
-I have looked for this a repeat of this ever since.
-I got the following from Doug Merrill on January 29.
+I have looked for this ever since withouit success.
+I got the following from Doug on January 29, 2017

 Just as we were getting our skates on we heard a commotion and looked to see one of the party had fallen through.
 Moments later, another one of them fell through as well.
 The third person, who was trailing the other two, stopped and pushed his plastic tote-sled toward the hole for his partners (turned out to be his brother and his father) to grab.
 I pulled of my pack, got my throw rope, and started toward them, but they were both out of the ice, lying on it scootching toward the launch before I was needed.